Asian fusion noodle bar w/ inventive comfort food. Famous for pork belly bao & fried chicken. Consistent quality, lively vibe.

 Will Hartman reviews Momofuku Noodle Bar, an East Village spot that's been a staple for ramen and creative dishes since 2004, highlighting its consistent quality and enduring appeal.

-"Highly recommended dishes include the iconic Pork Belly Bao, Garlic Chicken Ramen, and Smoked Pork Ramen.
-The Spicy Scallop Hand Roll and Spicy Cucumber Salad are also noted as excellent choices."
+"Standout dishes include the iconic Pork Belly Bao, Garlic Chicken Ramen, and the Spicy Scallop Hand Roll.
+The Shrimp Patty Steamed Buns are also highly recommended."

 Important Note